happygoals/takeaways/docs/Introduction to User Experience Design/Elements of Requirement Gathering.md

 #### Advantages
 * No direct interaction with user
  - Able to see what the user is doing directly, collect data anywhere and at any time
-* NO social desirability
+* oO social desirability
-: The user is simply engaging in their normal behavior.
+- The user is simply engaging in their normal behavior.
 They're not changing it based on what they expect the designer might ask or might want.
 #### Shortcomings
 * Observer Bias may lead to incorrect notes
  - The designers' data are limited to his or her own collection technique and interpretation.
  - This is the main reason why naturalistic observations are usually first steps in the requirements gathering process.
 * No feedback from user
- : Good design involves interaction with the user.
+ - Good design involves interaction with the user.
 #### Ethical Consideration
 * Maintain anonymity of users (safeguard the privacy of the individual)
 * Cannot collect identifying information without asking user permission